dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

+![image](https://user-images.githubusercontent.com/47384524/144275381-12bd6ee1-ced8-4a4f-a5df-9aad0437952d.png)

-## Update
+## Update (01/12/21)
 Successfully installed macOS Monterey with most features working.
 However, Continuity only works one-way (from other devices to the hack).
-EFI folder provided in the zip.
+Provided Monterey EFI folder.
 Installation process remains relatively the same however I have included `Monterey` portions in this guide.

-![image](https://user-images.githubusercontent.com/47384524/144275381-12bd6ee1-ced8-4a4f-a5df-9aad0437952d.png)
+### Changes
+- Replaced `IntelBluetoothInjector.kext` with `BluetoolFixup.kext`.
+- Set `MinKernel` to 21.00.0 and `MaxKernel` to 20.99.9.
+- Removed `FakePCIID.kext` and `FakePCIID_Intel_HDMI_Audio.kext`.

 # Introduction
 This is a hackintosh EFI built with OpenCore for the Lenovo Yoga 720-15IKB.
 It has been configured to run optimally on macOS Big Sur 11.5.2 and above versions.